Hallucinogen Addiction: Side Effects & Treatment

 What Are the Signs of Hallucinogen Overdose?

 High doses of hallucinogens can be too much for the body to handle and may cause an overdose.
 However, death rarely occurs from the drug overdose itself.
-Instead, many fatal hallucinogen overdoses occur due to risky behaviors, suicide, and physical injuries.
+Instead, many fatal hallucinogen overdoses occur because of risky behaviors, suicide, and physical injuries.

 Signs of a hallucinogen overdose can vary depending on the drug, but may include: